jnbai517/jnbai517.github.io/_pages/about.md

 [Download paper here](http://jnbai517.github.io/files/Bai-SAI-2023.pdf)

 ## For more information
-More info about Ze Jiang can be found in [CV](http://jnbai517.github.io/files/JianingBai_CV.pdf).
+More info about Jianing Bai can be found in [CV](http://jnbai517.github.io/files/JianingBai_CV.pdf).